 This is an incredible program hosted by a wonderful community of brilliant people, and both the curriculum and networking opportunities offered by the program are built with deep intentionality towards helping you grow the impact of your work.

-I can’t endorse this program strongly enough; if you have an interest in diagnostic excellence and health equity, you should absolutely apply.
+I can’t endorse this program strongly enough; if you have an interest in diagnostic excellence, you should absolutely apply.

 Staff Ophthalmologist, Veterans Affairs VISN 23 Clinical Resource Hub